 Warren Leight's in for 'Lights Out'

-Showrunner will co-run FX series if picked up
+Showrunner will co-run FX series if picked up"In Treatment" executive producer/showrunner Warren Leight has joined FX's drama "Lights Out."

 He will serve as an executive producer and showrunner alongside creator Justin Zackham if the pilot, executive produced by Phillip Noyce, is picked up to series.